Group Cross-Correlations with Faintly Constrained Filters: Introduction

-In \cref{sec:xcorr} we cover this new generalized notion of a cross-correlation including our constraints on the filter $\omega$.
-In order to accommodate non-transitive group actions when comparing cross-correlations to integral transforms, we introduce \emph{orbitwise integral transforms} in \cref{sec:orbitwiseIntegralTrafos} and we recover the widely known correspondence between $G$-equivariant integral transforms and $G$-equivariant kernels henceforth denoted as $\kappa$.
+Other than the compactness of stabilizers, a common assumption is that the considered $G$-action should be transitive.
+In our \cref{definition:xcorr} of a cross-correlation, transitivity is not imposed.
+We also weaken the assumption that $G$ is unimodular.
+Otherwise, we adopt the setting and the generality by \citet{10.5555/3454287.3455107}.
+In order to accommodate non-transitive $G$-actions when comparing cross-correlations to integral transforms, we introduce \emph{orbitwise integral transforms} in \cref{sec:orbitwiseIntegralTrafos} and we recover the widely known correspondence between $G$-equivariant integral transforms and $G$-equivariant kernels henceforth denoted by $\kappa$.
 Finally, we establish a close relation between $G$-equivariant orbitwise integral transforms and cross-correlations in \cref{sec:integralTrafosAsXCorr}.
-In particular, we show how one can construct a filter $\omega$ from a kernel $\kappa$ in such a way, that the $G$-equivariance constraint on $\kappa$ entails our constraint on the filter $\omega$.

-In the case of a transitive action with compact stabilizers by a unimodular group, \citet{Aronsson2022-ca} has shown that any $G$-equivariant transformation of vector bundle sections satisfying some additional tameness assumption can be obtained from cross-correlations.
-His construction is more abstract than ours and it is not clear whether the resulting filter (there referred to as a kernel and denoted by $\kappa$) satisfies any particular constraints (such as bi-equivariance or a constraint similar to ours).